namanavasthi/frontend-mentor-6-github-user-search/README.md

 ## PLAN

-- start with api call for `octocat`
-- work on layout
+- work on search ui
 - work on theme
-- work on what info to show exactly and edge cases
+- work on edge cases for ui
-- work on hover states and disable states
+- work on interactive states